First things first; Our simple book submission calculator enables you to control the format, size, and book printing cost.

 Utilising the drop-down menus you get to choose paper types, colour and the binding methods that you prefer.
 Once you have selected the parameters for your books, you will then be asked to upload your working files.
 A reply email address is essential so that we can arrange a digital proof of your job for pre-press approval.

 Once approved, your books will go into our production schedule.
-In most cases, your book will be completed with 7-10 working days.
+In most cases, your book will be completed within 7-10 working days from approved artwork.
+However, during busy times such as Christmas this time-frame could increase to 10-15 working days from approved artwork.
 If for any reason you require your order within a shorter time-frame, please send us a message through our contact form before placing your order.
 If your desired size, paper stock or quantity isn't available please fill out the contact form and we will get back to as soon as possible.

 For the best book printing result, the minimum number of pages you must have in a perfect bound book is 48 and the maximum number of pages is usually 240, however, above 240 pages can be done (Depending on the stock thickness for internal pages).
 For less than 48 pages, wire, comb or saddle stitching would be the most suitable form of finishing.
 If your self-published book is outside of those specifications and you would like to discuss it with us further , please contact us by emailing firstname.lastname@example.org